 The Cypriot food is influenced by Turkish, Greek and Middle Eastern cuisine.
 So here you could find everything from meze and kebab, to Greek moussaka and Turkish baklava.
 But as I´ve already mentioned, on South (Greek) side of Cyprus there´s more variety for the Greek food lovers and the North (Turkish) side is a

 - Tzatziki spices

 - Silver and lace products from Lefkara

 - Turkish sweets (especially, on the Northern side)

 Lefkara has been recently included to the Top 30 Most Beautiful Villages in Europe.
-It is a charming neighborhood, where the Cypriot folk needlecraft art was born.
-I enjoyed every minute there.
+It is a charming place with cobblestone streets and colorful doors&windows, where the Cypriot folk needlecraft art was born.

 2. The Blue Lagoon /Latchi

 Rent a small boat in Latchi and head to the Blue Lagoon, the Caribbean paradise in the heart of the Mediterranean sea.
 Best to visit earlier in the morning, as many boats visit on tours.
 And yet this place is completely unspoiled and charming.
 Its beautiful crystal clear waters are simply stunning.
 You can also visit it by walking from the Baths of Aphrodite (90min) or hiring a quad, the road is too narrow for a car.